-As with HK’s other components, its power rating is deceptively conservative.
-It can deliver 80 pure watts into 8 ohms hour after hour.
-But when the music starts demanding more, the HOC’s design has plenty in reserve.
+Like other HK components, its power rating is deceptively conservative.
+It can deliver a steady 80 pure watts into 8 ohms, hour after hour.
+But when the music demands more, the PM660’s design has plenty of reserve power.

-In terms of features, the PM660 has everything an audiophile needs.
-Like variable intensity bypass, accommodations for two cassette decks and two pairs of speakers, as well as high and low filters.
-In addition, two-way cassette copying, audio muting, tone correction, and a mono/stereo/stereo reversing switch.
+In terms of features, the PM660 has everything an audiophile could want: variable intensity bypass, support for two cassette decks and two pairs of speakers, plus high and low filters.
+It also includes two-way cassette copying, audio muting, tone correction, and a mono/stereo/stereo-reverse switch.

-In addition, a Tape Out selector lets you record from one source, such as your tuner, while listening to another, such as your turntable.
+Additionally, a Tape Out selector lets you record from one source—like your tuner—while listening to another, such as your turntable.

-For the ultimate in critical listening, the PM660 also gives you a Main Direct switch that routes the audio signal directly from the Function Select switch to the power amplifier.
-This completely eliminates balancing, tone control, mode and filter circuitry, providing the simplest signal path for the highest fidelity.
+For critical listening, the PM660 offers a Main Direct switch, which routes the audio signal directly from the Function Select switch to the power amplifier.
+This completely bypasses balancing, tone controls, mode, and filter circuitry, providing the simplest possible signal path for maximum fidelity.

-Despite its unobtrusive appearance to an audiophile, the PM660 is undoubtedly a great value integrated amplifier.
-By any standard.
+Despite its understated appearance to audiophiles, the PM660 is unquestionably a great-value integrated amplifier—by any standard.

 Power output: 80 watts per channel into 8Ω (stereo)